-This post covers the best things to do in Chicago in February, including, free, family-friendly, as well as nighttime events and activities, all updated for 2022.
+We include free, family-friendly, as well as nighttime events and activities, all updated for 2024.

-TOP 10 EVENTS AND THINGS TO DO IN CHICAGO IN FEBRUARY
+TOP 10 THINGS TO DO IN FEBRUARY

-February in Chicago is a great time to visit because it is a slow season for tourism which means you won’t have to wait in lines or stand in crowds!
+February in Chicago is a great time to visit because it is a slow season for tourism, which means you won’t have to wait in lines or stand in crowds!

 For some of the more popular things to do in Chicago, read the following posts:

-1) Go to a Sporting Event
+1. Go to a Sporting Event

 Hockey